inwtx/QSL-Setup/README.md

 I. Download QSL here.
 The download is on this line: The file you want is: QSLite-1.?.?.exe

 II.
 Click on the QSLite-1.?.?.exe and it will ask where you want it to be unzipped.
-This will be the folder where QSL then resides.
+This will
+&nbsp;&nbsp;&nbsp;&nbsp;be the folder where QSL then resides.
 The program will then continue with the Setup.

 <p align="left">
   <img src="/images/QSLintro.png" width="570" height="395">